Post-Traumatic Stress Disorder Counseling in Broken Arrow for Tulsa Area Residents

 Counseling & Treatment

-Post-traumatic stress disorder is a complex disorder that if left untreated can impair life functions.
-However, individuals with PTSD can regain control over their life and treat their symptoms with two effective treatment options, psychotherapy and medication.
+Post-traumatic stress disorder is a complex disorder that if left untreated, can impair life functions.
+However, individuals with PTSD can regain control over their life and treat their symptoms with two effective treatment options, psychotherapy and doctor prescribed medication.

 The psychotherapeutical intervention focuses on several key elements such as: re-exposure to trauma-related memories and stimuli, cognitive restructuring of the traumatic experience, expression and management of emotion, and stress management.